Tainá: An Adventure in the Amazon: Plot

-The film tells the adventures of a young Indian orphan who lives with her grandfather, the wise old Tigê, in a corner of the Rio Negro in the Amazon.
+The film tells the adventures of a young indigenous orphan who lives with her grandfather, the wise old Tigê, in a corner of the Rio Negro in the Amazon.
 With Tigê, she learns the legends and stories of her people, living intimately with the forest and its animals.

 Little by little, Tainá becomes a guardian of the forest and manages to save a little monkey from falling into the clutches of a trafficker.
 Nicknamed Catú, the new little friend becomes her companion after her grandfather's death.

 Protected by an amulet left by Tigê, Tainá continues the fight in defense of the jungle.

 Pursued by the trafficker, the guardian will stop in a small village where a biologist and her son Joninho live, who is following her mother in her scientific researches.

 The agreement between them becomes difficult and Tainá decides to leave the village, but Joninho, who was already planning an "escape" to play a trick on his mother, follows her and now will have to learn from her how to survive in the forest.